linhandev/osclass/class6/README.md

 If things go south, kernel can be corrupted.
 Most cases a reboot will restore everything, but prep for something worse.<br>

 Avoid using global variabels cuz they are shared with all kernels and may get things messy.<br>

+essential things to know about Makefile is 1st every cmd should start with a tab of 4 spaces.
+A tab of 2 spaces and 4 spaces wont do the job. obj-m+=hello.o

+all:
+ make -C /lib/modules/$(shell uname -r)/build/ M=$(PWD) modules
+clean:
+ make -C /lib/modules/$(shell uname -r)/build/ M=$(PWD) clean

+then obj-m should equal to the .c filename and after make there should above all be a .ko file which is the kernel u will be loading

+sudo insmod hello.ko # should be loaded in dir /sys/module lsmod modinfo hello.ko
+sudo rmmod hello.ko

+sudo insmod hello.ko name=Derek #custom param